lunacookies/blog/content/macos-tips-threading.md

 then this post is for you.

-I’ve laid this post out in a typical “problem--solution” format, interspersed with **Recommandation**s which I’d encourage you to adopt.
+I’ve laid this post out in a typical “problem--solution” format, interspersed with **Recommendation**s which I’d encourage you to adopt.

 ## Motivation